 25.5 Casting and std::mem::transmute

-Safe Rust allows only a limited set of casts (for instance, certain integer-to-integer conversions).
-However, if you need to reinterpret a type's bits as another type, you must employ unsafe features.
+Safe Rust allows only a limited set of casts (for example, certain integer-to-integer conversions).
+If you need to reinterpret a type’s bits as another type, though, you must use unsafe features.

-2. std::mem::transmute, which reinterprets the bits of a value as a different type with no runtime checks.
+2. std::mem::transmute, which reinterprets the bits of a value as a different type without any runtime checks.

-transmute is effectively a bitwise copy between types.
-You must specify the source and destination types, and they must match in size.
-If they do not, the compiler will reject the code (unless you use nightly features to override this, which is highly unsafe).
+transmute essentially copies bits from one type to another.
+You must specify source and destination types of identical size; if they differ, the compiler will reject the code (unless you use specific nightly features, which is highly unsafe).

 25.5.1 Example: Reinterpreting Bits with transmute